| Nine members camper trailers turned up

 for a chat.
 Plans of our usual Saturday night around the campfire entertainment

+was drowned.
 Steve, Julie & James had a chance to season the canvas on their newly acquired Trak Shak.
 Water restrictions had prevented them doing the usual hose over.
 I

 was very impressed with Steve's easy nature as he worked outside in the rain